- Get link

 Players: 1

 The Steamworld universe is a joyous little place of burbling bots and chaotic destruction.
-And it is great to see publisher Thunderful and developer Image & Form not cramming the release schedules with rushed projects to "maximise return on the IP's investment yada yada!"
+And it is great to see publisher Thunderful and developer Image & Form not cramming the release schedules with rushed projects to "maximise return on the IP's value yada yada!"
+Although a true pirate would want all that plunder!

 Eight years on from the first Steamworld Heist release, the sequel sets sail with a new crew and an adventure set across open water, rather than plodding through those dusty space lanes again.
 With the water turning toxic and deadly to droids, it is up to down-on-his-luck Captain Leeway to build up a new rag-tag crew and equip their submarine with all the weapons and systems to take down the nefarious Royal Navy and the mysterious source of the toxins.